syncfusion-content/wpf-docs/wpf/DataGrid/Column-Types.md

 {% endhighlight %}
 {% endtabs %}

 ### Loading different ItemsSource for each row

-You can load the different ItemsSource to each row of `GridMultiColumnDropDownList` by setting  `SfDataGrid.ItemsSourceSelector` property.
+You can load different ItemsSource to each row of `GridMultiColumnDropDownList` by setting the `SfDataGrid.ItemsSourceSelector` property.

 ### Implementing IItemsSourceSelector

-`ItemsSourceSelector` needs to implement `IItemsSourceSelector` interface which requires you to implement `GetItemsSource` method which receives the below parameters,
+`ItemsSourceSelector` needs to implement the `IItemsSourceSelector` interface, which is required to implement the `GetItemsSource` method.
+The `GetItemsSource` method receives the following parameters:
 <ul>
-<li> <b>Record</b> – data object associated with row.</li>
+<li> <b>Record</b> – Data object associated with row.</li>
 <li> <b>Data Context</b>  – Data context of data grid.</li>
 </ul>

-In the below code, ItemsSource for `ShipCity` column returned based on `ShipCountry` column value using the record and data context of data grid passed to `GetItemsSource` method.
+In the following code, ItemsSource for `ShipCity` column is returned based on `ShipCountry` column value using the record and data context of data grid passed to the `GetItemsSource` method.

 {% tabs %}
 {% highlight xaml %}